 Below are important dates to remember:

-Feb 2nd: Last Day to ADD with permission number and Add Card
+August 31st: Last Day to ADD with permission number or Add Card

 Other resources I utilize often and also potentially recommend: